Student Insurance Scenarios and Examples

 Students enrolled in an on-campus program who enroll for at least 9 on-campus hours, Graduate Assistants under contract, and International Students enrolled in a minimum of 3 on-campus hours are automatically assessed the fee for coverage.
 The fee is identified on the tuition and fee bill as “Student Insurance Fee”.

 Students who enroll 5, 6, 7, or 8 on-campus hours can purchase the coverage as a part-time student by completing a Part Time Enrollment Form and submitting payment by Census Day of each Term.
-Students enrolled in 5 or more Online and/or Off-Campus hours are eligible to purchase Student Insurance coverage and to pay the Health Service Fee by completing an Online and Off-Campus Enrollment Form.
+Students enrolled in 5 or more Online and/or Off-Campus hours are eligible to purchase Student Insurance coverage by completing an Online and Off-Campus Enrollment Form.

 When the student is covered by a primary policy, the Plan is considered secondary insurance and will coordinate with the primary policy to reduce or eliminate out-of-pocket expenses.
 The Plan provides worldwide protection, 24 hours a day, and allows the student to choose any physician or health care provider.